 Our blog on the Top 12 Reasons for Visa Revocation

 If your visa has been revoked and you believe that it was done without valid cause, you should aggressively challenge the decision.
 A visa revocation is a serious matter, which can implicate a permanent bar from the United States or many years of an inability to receive a visa.
 If you are in the US in lawful employment status and your visa has been revoked, your family members’ ability to obtain visas may be adversely impacted.
 These cases can be very complicated.

 While there is a legal mechanism available, called visa reinstatement, to “reactivate” a visa, the consular officer will usually advise the person to just reapply for a new visa.
 This requires a new application and payment of a new fee.
 We can assist you in preparing your request for a new visa and ensure that proper consideration and review is undertaken by the consular officer.
+Sometimes, a case for receiving a new visa is straightforward; for example dismissed charges alone cannot serve as the basis for a denial of a visa.
+However, a consular officer might invoke 214(b) against visitors and students in such situations.
+Other cases are much more complicated.
+If you are in the United States, we can consult you on the best course of action.
 Please contact us to discuss your situation in more detail.